New here? Like us on Facebook below:

 Method 1: Coupon Binder

 Step 1) Buy a 3 ring binder.
 Preferably a binder that has zipper to keep it closed (and to keep loose coupons from escaping!) **UPDATE – An awesome source that sells coupon binders is Coupon Clutch.
-Coupon Clutch takes care of all of the steps below by providing you with the tools you will need to have an organized coupon binder!
-Best of all, they have given Addicted to Saving readers a 10% off code thru 6/30/10.
-Go HERE to purchase a coupon clutch and use coupon code “ADDICTED” to receive your discount!
+Go HERE to check out their binders!

 Step 2) Buy Baseball Card holder sheets.
 (There should be 9 holders on one sheet).
 Use these sheets to put your coupons in.
 I put coupons facing the front and the back of the sheet.
 That way, I can hold 18 coupons per sheet.